JPG vs PNG: Which Image Format Should You Use?

 Technical Details

-PNG uses lossless compression, which means that no image data is lost during the compression process.
-This results in larger file sizes compared to lossy formats like JPG, but it preserves the original quality of the image, making PNG ideal for images that require precise detail and clarity.
+The PNG format employs a compression technique called lossless compression, which does not eliminate any data from the image.
+Although this results in larger file sizes compared to lossy formats such as JPG, it preserves the original quality of the image, which makes PNG ideal for images that require detail and clarity.

 Common Uses